About the Webinar

 - Ways to anchor a new set of food safety beliefs into your business

 - Concrete methods to measure the progress of cultural change

 - Secrets for sustaining culture change in a busy company

 Remember: The strength of a food safety culture is measured by what happens on the floor when you’re not there.
-If you’re not 100% confident, register yourself and your staff and spend 60 minutes with us - it might be the most critical hour of your career!
+If you’re not 100% confident that what goes on in your absence is the same as when you're present, register yourself and your staff and spend 60 minutes with us - it might be the most critical hour of your career!

 Founder and Principal at Cultivate

 Dr. Jespersen is Founder & Principal of Cultivate, LLC, an organization dedicated to helping food manufacturers globally make safe, great-tasting food through cultural effectiveness.
 She holds a Master in Mechanical Engineering from Syd Dansk University in Denmark, a Master of Food Science from the University of Guelph in Canada, and a Ph.D. in Culture Enabled Food Safety.
 Dr. Jespersen served as chair of Food Safety Culture for the GFSI technical working group dedicated to characterizing and quantifying food safety culture across the global food industry from farm to fork.

 Larua brings over 30 years of experience implementing food safety and quality control programs for processing, packaging, food service, and retail operations.
 She has worked with global retailers and manufacturers in the implementation of their food and workplace safety programs.
 Laura is a graduate of University of Texas with a Bachelor of Science in Microbiology.